Rishav-Agarwal/rediblog/content/posts/simple-page_android-app-development/index.md

   app:layout_constraintTop_toTopOf="parent" />
 ```

-Lets understand on line at a time-
+Lets understand one line at a time-

 - `ImageView` is the view responsible for displaying images in our app.
 - `id` attribute identifies the view uniquely in the layout and then the view can be later refered using it.
 The general syntax for creating an id is- `@+id/id_name`